chbeu/chbeu.github.io/content/post/20220414_perspectives/index.md

 projects: [multimethod]
 ---

 The workshop [Perspectives on the Evaluation of Recommender Systems](https://perspectives-ws.github.io/2022/) is back at [RecSys 2022](https://recsys.acm.org/recsys22/).
 I am happy to co-chair this workshop together with [Eva Zangerle](https://evazangerle.at) and [Alan Said](https://www.alansaid.com).
-The [Call for Papers](https://perspectives-ws.github.io/2022/#cfp) and submission details are already available at the workshop website.
+The [Call for Papers](https://perspectives-ws.github.io/2022/#cfp) and the submission details are already available at the workshop website.